-Talk: An Analysis of Speech and Non-Verbal Behaviour in Conversation1983 Open University Press: Milton Keynes
+Talk: Analysis of Speech and Non-verbal Behaviour in Conversation

 Conversation is the foundation stone of the social world.
 Human beings learn to talk in it, find a mate with it, are socialised through it, rise in the social hierarchy as a result of it and (it has even been argued) may develop mental illness because of it.
 Conversation is primarily a social event but complex cognitive processes are nevertheless brought to bear on the planning and generation of the spontaneous speech within it.

 In research on conversation there has been a tendency to separate the social, psychological and linguistic strands and to separate verbal and non-verbal behaviour.
 Beattie attempts to move towards a synthesis where all these are treated together.

 A primary tool is the microanalysis of video recordings and audio recordings of natural conversation - seminars, phone calls, televised political interviews - natural in that they do not owe their existence to the presence of a conversational analyst.
 Using this kind of research Beattie explores, for instance the roles of: